Skip to Content Top

 • Neither spouse is asking for alimony

-• You and your spouse agreed on how to divide assets and debts
+• You and your spouse have agreed on how to divide assets and debts

-• You and your spouse agreed to a simplified dissolution
+• You and your spouse have agreed to a simplified dissolution

 If you are going the traditional route, this will require more time as you will need to address each key issue.

-In a traditional dissolution of marriage, the court will address every pivotal issue concerning the split, including financial support and equitable distribution of marital assets.
+In a traditional dissolution of marriage, the court addresses every pivotal issue concerning the split, including financial support and equitable distribution of marital assets.
 This type of dissolution can involve negotiations or, if necessary, a trial before a judge.
-It's essential to have legal assistance to navigate these contested issues, ensuring that your rights and interests are protected throughout the proceedings.
+Legal assistance is essential in navigating these contested issues to ensure your rights and interests are protected throughout the proceedings.

 Whether you go through litigation or another method, there are several matters you and your spouse will need to achieve a resolution on, including:

-No matter if your divorce is highly contentious and complex or relatively straightforward, you can rely on our Naples divorce lawyer to effectively guide you through it and protect your interests.
+No matter whether your divorce is highly contentious and complex or relatively straightforward, you can rely on our Naples divorce lawyer to effectively guide you through it and protect your interests.

-What is an Uncontested Divorce with a Naples Attorney?
+Contested vs. Uncontested Divorce with a Naples Attorney

-What are the Steps in the Divorce Process?
+What are the Steps in the Divorce Process in Naples

 1. Filing for Divorce: The process begins when one spouse files a Petition for Dissolution of Marriage with the court.
 The other spouse must respond within 20 days.